blackmarkt/Udacity-ML/capstone_report_template.md

 Some potential issues with this particular problem are that the data during the designated dates for Bitcoin only reflect a certain regime.
 Since Bitcoin's inception the price pattern trend has been only up meaning that there is an inherent positive bias to the data.
 If the crytocurrency space should enter a different regime the most obvious being a downtrend any model trained on data before 2018 will most likely still produce upwardly skewed predictions.

 Another drawback to this project is the restrictive limitation of daily data.
 Unfortunately intraday data on shorter intervals for the features listed was not available or was not freely available.
 It would interesting to see how these classifiers perform on larger datasets.

+At the end of the day the return results were positive and quite unexpected.
+While very exciting and promising a more thorough stress test and vetting proess must follow in order to ensure that the algorithm is indeed legitimate.

 ### Improvement
 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section: